Is Kathmandu greenwashing? 'Biodegradable' jacket ad pulled after complaint

 It's not easy being green... but it should be!

 We all want to make the right environmental choices, but it's not always easy.
 Nearly two-thirds of consumers believe companies aren’t doing enough to reduce their environmental impacts.
-Just as many think it’s hard to find out which products really are the greener choice.
 We're here to challenge companies that aren’t doing more to clean up their act but we can't do it without you.
 Join now to support our work.